-Upon the announcement of each extension of the Maturity Date, holders of Class A Shares will be entitled to retract their Class A Shares pursuant to a non-concurrent retraction right and the Company will provide at least 60 days notice to Class A Shareholders.
+On the Maturity Date and upon any subsequent maturity date as determined by the board of directors of the Company, holders of Class A Shares will be entitled to retract their Class A Shares pursuant to a non-concurrent retraction right and the Company will provide at least 60 days notice to Class A Shareholders.
 Class A Shareholders will receive the same amount per Class A Share that would have applied had the Company redeemed all of the Class A Shares on the Maturity Date as scheduled prior to the extension.
 Class A Shares must be surrendered for retraction by 5:00 p.m.
 (Toronto time) on the last business day of the month prior to a Maturity Date or subsequent maturity date, if applicable.
-Class A Shareholders will receive payment for Class A Shares so retracted no later than the tenth business day of the following month.
+Class A Shareholders will receive payment for Class A Shares so retracted no later than the tenth business day of the month following the month in which the date of the non-concurrent retraction occurs.